kboone/avocado/docs/plasticc.rst

 (optional) Training classifiers on biased samples
 =================================================

-In Boone et al. 2019, we illustrate the bias of a classically trained classifier when the redshift distributions of the training samples are modified.
+In Boone (2019), we illustrate the bias of a classically trained classifier when the redshift distributions of the training samples are modified.
 To reproduce these results, run the following commands: ::